parisa2707/UT-Data-Science-Assignment/README.md

 Good luck.

-Session 2 Assignment: For this assignment you have to upload 2 files to your Github repository (forked) and share the link to your repo to complete task 1 to 4.
+Session 2 Assignment: For this assignment you have to upload 2 files to your Github repository (forked) and share the link to your repo to complete tasks 1 to 4.
 Also you have to share the link to your KNIME forum profile whenever task 5 is completed.

 Task 1: Read the "adult.csv" file using "File Reader" node.
 The output data MUST contain only first 30,000 rows and all columns MUST be labeled.